-It is possible to modify the form in which each line of the listing is split by POKEing 3 locations within the 32-column version of GENS4.
+You can modify the form in which each line of the listing is split by POKEing 3 locations within the 32-column version of GENS4.
 Details of how to do this are given below.
 We distinguish between assembly line which is the current line of the assembly listing held in an internal buffer and screen line which is a line that actually appears on the screen.
 An assembly line will normally generate more than one screen line.